Bulat-Ziganshin/GPU-Compression/README.md

 **Accelerators**: enum all accelerators and print all their properties.

+**Histogram**: 256-bin histogram (i.e. byte frequencies).
+The speed is 15 GB/s and i expect that on newer GPUs with faster atomics it will be much faster.

-**Histogram16**: build 16-bin histogram of lower 4 bits of each byte.
+**Histogram16**: 16-bin histogram using lower 4 bits of each byte.
 That's the maximum amount that can be processed (on my GPU) without using atomics.
 The speed is 50 GB/s and it's probably limited by amount of arithmetic computations performed.

-**Histogram**: build 256-bin histogram.
-The speed is  15 GB/s and i expect that on newer GPUs with faster atomics it will be much faster.

 In order to run executables you may need to install Microsoft Visual C++ Redistributable Packages for Visual Studio 2013.